An Abbreviated History of Sonny Thompson, Legend of Chart Records, Miracle Records, and King Records

 Article ©Jake Katel

 Born Alphonso Thompson in Centerville, Mississippi on August 22, 1916, Sonny Thompson began his musical education at the Chicago Conservatory of Music.
-But his real interest was jazz piano, particularly Earl Hines and the pyrotechnics of Art Tatum.
-It was in a famous 1930’s Chicago nightclub that Sonny saw Art Tatum.
+But his real interest was jazz piano, particularly Earl Hines and the pyrotechnics of Art Tatum, who saw in a famous 1930’s Chicago nightclub.
 Tatum became Sonny’s major influence.